khylo/CourseNotes/cloud/aws/vpc.md

 # NATs
 ## NAT Instance
-Single serer (created from community AMIs) that acts as a router between private subnets and public subnets (See lab for instructions)
+Single server (created from community AMIs) that acts as a router between private subnets and public subnets (See lab for instructions)
 Not good idea since by default single point of failure etc. Shoudl use NAT Gateway instead THroughput depends on size of instance you create, e..g t2 micro => small, M4 better  but more expensive
 ## NAT Gateway (for ip4 only)